geovani-ribeiro/attitude-parameters/README.md

 ### University of São Paulo & University of Brasília

-In this project, you can manipulate some attitude parameters with a Graphical User Interface (GUI).
+In this project, the user can manipulate some attitude parameters with a Graphical User Interface (GUI).

 ## Prerequisites
 - numpy